-Bachelor of Journalism and Mass Communication is a three year, six semester program, offered at Thames International College by the School of Social Sciences in affiliation with the Faculty of Humanities, Tribhuvan University.
-Students will have to complete 99 credit hours to graduate.
-Students will then be required to appear in a 14 course examination.
-Students are also required to appear for 14 course examinations which will lead to Bachelor of Arts degree from Tribhuvan University
+Bachelor of Journalism and Mass Communication is a four-year, eight semester program, offered at Thames International College by the School of Social Sciences in affiliation with the Faculty of Humanities, Tribhuvan University.
+Students will have to complete 120 credit hours to graduate.
+Students are also required to appear for TU course examinations separately which will lead to Bachelor of Arts degree from Tribhuvan University.

 With a second major in sociology, students will have an in depth knowledge of society, becoming better acquainted with the world around them through the study of religion, psychology, and contemporary social issues.
 Students will develop journalistic integrity, with a sense of greater social responsibility and ethics, by being able to think clearly and critically analyze any given situation.

 |ENG103||Interdisciplinary Approach to Learning English I||3|

 |ENG102||Academic Writing II||3|

 Required Journalism & Mass Communication Major Course (30 credits)